Wondering how to make better decisions for a happier life?

 3. Accept the consequences and move on.

 After I make a decision, I can spend hours dwelling about all the things that aren’t perfect.
 So much so that I don’t even give myself the chance to appreciate what is actually going RIGHT.

 Sometimes, you make a shitty choice, but if you can learn to shake it off and move on quickly, then you give yourself the chance to enjoy yourself, and reap the benefits of the choice you did make.

 4. You can’t make everyone happy.

 Whether it’s family, a spouse, your business partner, you can factor in what people say, but it’s not your responsibility to make sure they are happy.

-That’s not to say you don’t want them to be happy, but if you are the person who has been given the responsibility to make a decision, do what you can, then kindly tell everyone else to f*ck off if they don’t like it, because at the end of the day, you deserve to enjoy the experience, too.
+That’s not to say you don’t want them to be happy.
+However, if you are the person who has been given the responsibility to make a decision, do what you can, then kindly tell everyone else to f*ck off if they don’t like it.
+At the end of the day, you deserve to enjoy the experience, too.

 Related Content: 4 Life Lessons to Be Happy in Your 30s

 5. Weigh the pros and cons.